andrewwhitten/Salesforce-Functions-Recipes/README.md

 # Salesforce-Functions-Recipes

-Salesforce Functions is deprecated and will soon not be available at all.
+Salesforce Functions is deprecated and will soon not be available at all (APRIL 2024).
 I will leave this project up as an interesting experiment, and perhaps the basis of similar performance tests in future.

 # Slow Code Test